JakaRanga/online-resume/README.md

 This list is a bit different, the object is composed of a string ("name") which is the name of your skill, and a number ("knowledge") which represents an evaluation of your knowledge of this particular skill.
 This knowledge can take only 5 values : 0, 25, 50, 75 and 100.

 Let's take an example :
-  name: "Markdown",  ---> This means that I evaluate my knwoledgein the Markdown skill \n
+  name: "Markdown",  ---> This means that I evaluate my knwoledgein the Markdown skill

   knowledge: 100     ---> at 100%

 ## Languages